fdac/Assignment1/README.md

 Assignment1
 ===========
 1. To start, [**fork** repository][forking] [fdac/Assignment1][assignment]
-1. Connect to your virtual machine and
+1. Connect to your virtual machine
+  * if using ssh consider creating following entry in ~/.ssh/config

+    host da

+      user cosc

+      hostname 192.168.56.2

+      LocalForward 8888 127.0.0.1:8888

+    then simply ssh da

+  * If using putty, don't forget to save session information so you can load it and connect next time

 1. [**Clone**][ref-clone] the repository to your virtual machine

   If you have not set these up, please do (replace USERNAME with your own):

     git config --global user.name USERNAME

     git config --global user.email USERNAME@users.noreply.github.com

-You may also set up your credentials to be cashed (in seconds: 3600 = 1hour)
+  You may also set up your credentials to be cashed (in seconds: 3600=1hour)

     git config credential.helper 'cache --timeout=3600'

   Set up your default editor (if you like "vi" it is default)

     git config --global core.editor nano

     git clone https://USERNAME@github.com/USERNAME/Assignment1

    You will be asked to enter your github username and password

    * Username for 'https://github.com':
    * Password for 'https://USERNAME@github.com':

 1. Then run